Assistance in the Education of Employees and Dependents

 Tuition Grants for Retirees

-Retirees of Juniata College and their spouses are eligible to take one course per semester, summer session, or a continuing education course without tuition charge on a space available basis.
+Retirees of Juniata College and their spouses are eligible to take one course per semester or summer session without tuition charge on a space available basis.

 - Regular registration procedures should be followed and the student must meet admission requirements.